Best Cold Weather Running Gear of 2024

 Best Cold Weather Running Gear - Smartwool Women's Intraknit Racerback Bra - product photo

 A back pocket provides enough space for a few small items, and we didn’t have any issues with things bouncing around or being uncomfortable.
-The ribbed bottom band never felt too tight, and the racerback style didn’t rub or chafe at all.
+The ribbed bottom band never felt too tight, and the racerback style didn’t rub or chafe.

-Best Cold Weather Running Gear - Smartwool Run Cold Weather Targeted Cushion Crew Socks - product photoDesigned specifically for running, the Smartwool Run Cold Weather Targeted Cushion Crew Socks are made with a merino blend — with nylon and elastane mixed in — with mesh zones to help keep your feet both warm and dry in colder weather.
+Best Cold Weather Running Gear - Smartwool Run Cold Weather Targeted Cushion Crew Socks - product photoDesigned specifically for running, the Smartwool Run Cold Weather Targeted Cushion Crew Socks feature merino wool blended with nylon and elastane.
+They have additional mesh zones to help keep your feet both warm and dry in colder weather.

 The mid-crew style is the perfect length for running in winter — it keeps your ankles covered and protected in a cold breeze, snow, and/or slush.
 Targeted cushions at the toe and heel help keep those areas blister-free, especially when the feet get wet.
 The toe is virtually seamless, so you don’t have to worry about blisters in that area, either.

-Even though our team has given this sock the Goldilocks description of “not too thick, but not too thin,” they are a proper winter sock.
-We found them to be a little thicker, so you might not want to pair them with tighter shoes.
+Even though our team has given this sock the Goldilocks description of “not too thick, but not too thin,” it is a proper winter sock.
+We found it to be a little thicker than the average running sock, so you might not want to pair it with tighter shoes.

 Shop the Women's Smartwool Run Cold Weather Targeted Cushion Crew SocksShop the Men's Smartwool Run Cold Weather Targeted Cushion Crew Socks

-Best Cold Weather Running Gear - Petzl Iko Core - product photoWe particularly like the Petzl Iko Core headlamp for winter running because of its unique structure that easily fits over a hat, Buff, or even a helmet.
-The headlamp is designed with a silicone band rather than the traditional stretchy headband common to most headlamps.
+Best Cold Weather Running Gear - Petzl Iko Core - product photoKeeping a headlamp on when wearing a warm hat can be challenging, and we particularly like the Petzl Iko Core headlamp for winter running because of its unique structure.
+It easily fits over a hat, Buff, or even a helmet and is held in place with a silicone band rather than the traditional stretchy headband common to most headlamps.
 Because it has a more solid skeleton, it also helps reduce pressure headaches and sore spots that can occur with other headlamps.

-With a maximum illumination of 500 lumens (which can reach 100 meters), it produces plenty of light for nearly all running applications, yet it has a minimalist design and is super lightweight.
+With a maximum illumination of 500 lumens, which can reach 100 meters, it produces plenty of light for nearly all running applications.
+The minimalist design is super lightweight.
 It is rechargeable but is also compatible with three AAA batteries.
 If you’re in a pinch, it will run for 100 hours on the lowest six-lumen setting or 2.5 hours on the highest 500-lumen setting.

 Shop the Petzl Iko Core